salesforcecli/plugin-auth/messages/web.login.md

 # deviceWarning

-auth:web:login doesn't work when authorizing to a headless environment.
-Use auth:device:login instead.
+org:login:web doesn't work when authorizing to a headless environment.
+Use org:login:device instead.

 # invalidClientId